-The circulatory system is made up of the parts of the body that are responsible for moving blood, hormones, and nutrients through the body.
+The circulatory system is made up of the body parts responsible for moving blood, hormones, and nutrients through the body.

-The system is actually the result of three other systems (cardiovascular, systemic, and pulmonary) that work together to keep the body stable and healthy in homeostasis .
+The system results from three other methods (cardiovascular, systemic, and pulmonary) that work together to keep the body stable and healthy in homeostasis.

 A shock due to emotional stress or seeing an injury or accident is called psychogenic shock.

-It is a medical term for psychogenic shock that may look like reflex syncope or epileptic seizure, but is not related to either.
-During a psychogenic shock, people lose some control of their body.
+It is a medical term for the psychogenic shock that may look like reflex syncope or epileptic seizure but is not related to either.
+During a psychogenic shock, people lose some control of their bodies.

 Causes of psychogenic shock

 The medical profession is gradually beginning to recognize and understand the causes of psychogenic shocks.
-It is accepted that it is not caused by physical problems and occurs for different reasons in different people.
+It is accepted that it is not caused by physical problems and occurs for different reasons.

-A psychogenic shock is likely to occur when there is a temporary problem with the way the brain works.
+A psychogenic shock is likely to occur when there is a temporary problem with how the brain works.

-The brain can become “overloaded” and “shut down” for a short time when faced with some type of threatening feeling, situation, thought, or memory.
+The brain can become “overloaded” and “shut down” for a short time when faced with some bad feeling, situation, thought, or memory.

 Although stress is believed to play a role in these attacks, people can pass out at times when they are not feeling particularly stressed.

-Sometimes the first attacks are related to a disturbing or terrifying experience, or some other great loss or change.
+Sometimes the first attacks are related to a disturbing or terrifying experience or some other significant loss or change.
 These experiences can be recent or past.

 Sometimes it’s not clear why the attacks started, or they seem to have started just when some of the stress in life was getting better.

-Stress can also make it difficult for a person to overcome their attacks once they have started.
-Examples of this include relationship problems, health problems, grief and financial worries, or even the stress of living with psychogenic shock.
+Stress can also make it difficult for people to overcome their attacks once they have started.
+Examples include relationship problems, health problems, grief, financial worries, or even the stress of living with psychogenic shock.

-These types of blackouts often become much less of a problem after college life.
+These blackouts often become much less of a problem after college life.

 Role of stress in psychogenic shock

-It is very common for people to think that there must be a physical cause for psychogenic shocks.
-They are physical symptoms after all.
+It is widespread for people to think there must be a physical cause for psychogenic shocks.
+They are physical symptoms, after all.

 Another familiar idea is that someone faints when surprised.
 When emotional stress is particularly severe or has been going on for a long time, more serious physical problems can arise.